How to know when SharePoint is holding your internal comms back

 At first, things were great.
 You had a home for your content and everything was vetted and organized meticulously.
-Fast forward a few years, and suddenly you’ve got more repositories, content trees, and CMS subfolders than you know what to do with.
+Fast forward a few years, and suddenly you’ve got more libraries, lists, orphaned sites, out-of-date pages, stale documents, and irrelevant search results than you know what to do with.
 It's easy for content governance to get out of hand when you're reliant on disparate teams to keep content up-to-date.
 What you need is an automated system that flags when a page is in need of review and assigns the task to the relevant team lead.
-If you're hoping SharePoint will deliver on this, keep hoping.
+If you're hoping SharePoint will deliver an easy solution to this, keep hoping.

-If you're hearing employees complain about outdated content and the task to validate the hundreds of sites and subsites you have has you reaching for a pen to write your resignation letter - hold the pen.
-It doesn't have to be this way!
-With the right platform, governance doesn't have to be a headache.
-Content lifecycle reviews, automated workflows, designated page owners - these things exist... just not on SharePoint.
-So if you feel yourself in a content mess, remember: it's not you; it's the platform.
+If you’re hearing employees complain about outdated content, and the task to validate the hundreds of sites and subsites you have has you reading for a pen to write your resignation letter – hold the pen.
+It doesn’t have to be this way!
+With the right platform, governance doesn’t have to be a headache.

 What's the alternative?